marcellbarsony/arch/README.md

 The main objective is to create an automated Arch Linux installation script with as few interactions as possible.

+## Features

+Main features including but not limited to:

+- UEFI
+- GRUB
+- LUKS2
+- Btrfs (Snapper)
+- Hardened kernel

 ## Installation guide